Redocly/redoc/README.md

 - Responsive three-panel design with menu/scrolling synchronization
 - Support for OpenAPI 3.1, OpenAPI 3.0, and Swagger 2.0
 - [Multiple deployment options](https://redocly.com/docs/redoc/)
+- Interactive interface so your users can try the API immediately
+- Ability to integrate your API introduction into the side menu
 - High-level grouping in side menu with the [`x-tagGroups`](https://redocly.com/docs/api-reference-docs/specification-extensions/x-tag-groups/) specification extension
-- Ability to integrate your API introduction into the side menu
 - [Simple integration with `create-react-app`](https://redocly.com/docs/redoc/quickstart/react/)
 - Code samples support (with vendor extension) <br>
   ![](docs/images/code-samples-demo.gif)